mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 013 - Remove Repeated Code/readme.md

 Start by identifying behavior duplication.

-Once you find it, you will extract it into reusable functions or classes, reducing redundancy, creating a single source of truth, and simplifying future updates.
+Once you find it, you'll extract it into reusable functions or classes, reducing redundancy, creating a single source of truth, and simplifying future updates.

 Behavior duplication is a sign of a missing abstraction you need to create.